 As Cassy becomes more and more entrenched in the group’s rituals and beliefs, her frantic parents fight to bring her home – before Justin’s prophesied Last Day can come to pass.

 See You in September is the latest novel by Charity Norman which examines the consequences on a family when the eldest daughter gets caught up in a dangerous cult in New Zealand.
 Cassy is shown to be an intelligent young woman who is struggling to live up to the expectations placed on her by her father who wants her to pursue a career in law.
 Since Cassy really wants to be a teacher but is terrified of disappointing her father, there is a sense of conflict already evident.
-However, Cassy has a more immediate problem to worry about when she realises her entire future has been put in in jeopardy by her pregnancy.
+However, Cassy has a more immediate problem to worry about when she realises her entire future has been put in in jeopardy by an unexpected pregnancy.
 Cassy has no real desire to be a mother and when her boyfriend, Hamish, urges her to get an abortion, she realises she never really loved him anyway and informs him they are over.

 At this point, we are supposed to believe Cassy is vulnerable enough to fall prey to the recruitment tactics of the cult as she is conflicted about her unborn child and worried about disappointing her parents, however I never bought into it.
 The author intersects each chapter with details from a novel written by a cult expert who we meet later which outlines the eight steps a cult would undertake to indoctrinate a new member and we are then shown how this is applied to Cassy.
 For me, Cassy is never broken enough to convince me she was prime for recruitment in the first place even if things are little bleak for her at the moment.
 Cassy is a survivor and I don’t believe her parents wouldn’t have stood by her regardless of what decisions she had made about her future.
 If anybody was vulnerable to be recruited, then it was Cassy’s younger sister, Tara, whose life completely disintegrates when Cassy doesn’t come home.